wdv4758h/open-source-contribution/README.rst

 ========================================
-Project Infinity - Rust
+Contribute to Rust
 ========================================

-The best way to learn a language is making tools !
-Practice makes perfect !
+The best way to learn a language is to contribute!
+Practice makes perfect!

-I'm learning Rust, so I write projects in Rust.

 .. contents:: Table of Contents